mesosphere/mesos-dns/docs/docs/http.md

 ```
 ## `GET /v1/hosts/{host}`

 Lists in JSON format the IP address(es) that correspond to a hostname.
-It is the equivalent of DNS A record lookup.
+It is the equivalent of DNS A and AAAA record lookup.
 Note, the HTTP interface only translates hostnames in the Mesos domain.

 ```console
 $ curl http://10.190.238.173:8123/v1/hosts/nginx.marathon.mesos